KPMG internship, Vietnam

 • be New Zealand citizens or have New Zealand permanent resident status

-Vietnamese language skills while useful but is not a prerequisite for the internship.
+language skills in Vietnamese, Japanese, Korean or Chinese is useful but is not a prerequisite for the internship.

 If interning with the the Strategy Group, interns will be supported to:

-• collect data from primary research (interviews, surveys, mysterious shopper etc.) and secondary research and use them to conduct meaningful analysis
+• collect data from primary research (interviews, surveys, mysterious shopper etc.) and secondary research and use it to conduct meaningful analysis

 • communicate work progress, internally and externally, on a timely basis and maintain a “can-do” mentality